 These work by interfering with the production melanin in various ways and are broadly considered safe enough for use unsupervised by a dermatologist (it’s still always worth patch testing any new product 48 hours before use either way though).
 Some examples include:

 L-Ascorbic Acid (vitamin C)

 The Ordinary does a really affordable, useable line of all these individual ingredients, like their Niacinamide 10% + Zinc 1%.

 As you can see, there’s quite a few pesky under eye issues which can make us look less than well-rested, and finding the right routine generally comes down to combining a few of the fixes for each of the concerns you have…

 But you’ll also notice that a lot of different issues can be resolved with a retinol.
-And while I’m definitely of this all-in-one ingredient, it can be sensitising when you first use it, so start with gentle formulations like the Dr Dennis Gross or The Inkey List product, try using every three nights until you can build up tolerance, and use plenty of moisturiser.
+And while I’m definitely a fan of this all-in-one ingredient, it can be sensitising when you first use it- so start with gentle formulations like the Dr Dennis Gross or The Inkey List product, try using every three nights until you can build up tolerance, and use plenty of moisturiser.

 Finding a routine can be something of a trial and error process, so don’t be afraid to start out with some reasonably-priced products when first trying out a new ingredient (I’m a particular fan of anything from The Inkey List and Good Molecules), and introduce new products gently and one at a time so you can see what’s actually working and what’s not.